3 min read

 First Input Delay (FID) (Due to be replaced March 2024 by Interaction to Next Paint (INP))

-First Input Delay (FID) measures page interactivity. ie how long does it take for a page to respond to input from the user, eg a key press, or a mouse click.
+First Input Delay (FID) measures page interactivity: how long it takes for a page to respond to input from the user, such as a key press or a mouse click.
 Low FID scores ensure pages are usable.
 FID is a real-world metric that cannot be measured in the lab.
 The Total Blocking Time (TBT) metric found in Lighthouse is lab-measurable and correlates with FID to simulate real-world interactivity.

 Cumulative Layout Shift (CLS)

 Cumulative Layout Shift (CLS) measures visual stability while the page is loading.
-This means that once displayed, a piece of content stays where it is, it doesn't jump around the screen as other bits of content are loaded.
+This means that once displayed, a piece of content stays where it is; it does not jump around the screen as other content loads.
 Lower CLS scores mean that users are not experiencing unnecessary content shifts.
 CLS scores below 0.10 are 'Good'.

 Understanding the rest of the Web Vitals

 The Web Vitals metrics that are not part of the Core Web Vitals are Time to First Byte (TTFB), and First Contentful Paint (FCP).
-They serve to provide additional opportunities to enhance a web user’s experience, and help diagnose specific issues, either in the lab or in the field.
+They provide additional ways to improve a web user’s experience, and help diagnose specific issues, either in the lab or in the field.

 Time to First Byte (TTFB)